-This two-year program includes academic instruction and classwork with exams prior to lab instruction in hair cutting, scalp care, braiding, wigs, hair removal, hair styling, chemical texture services, hair coloring, facials, facial makeup, manicures, pedicures, nail tips, gels, and acrylic nails.
+This two-year program includes academic instruction and classwork with exams prior to lab instruction in hair cutting, scalp care, braiding, wigs, hair removal, hair styling, chemical texture services, hair coloring, facials, facial makeup, manicures, pedicures, nail tips, and nail enhancements.
 Students gain experience through laboratory activities, hear presentations from professionals in the Cosmetology industry, and work in a salon setting, simulating a real work place experience.
 As students gain experience and skills they have the opportunity to work on clients.
 Students need four blocks in their schedule during their junior and senior year for a total of eight.
+Maximum enrollment is 20 students per class, 8 units/1000 hours plus 540 academic hours required by South Carolina Labor, Licensing and Regulation (SCLLR).

-Cosmetology 1 and 2 (Grade 11 only)
+• Cosmetology 1 and 2 (Grade 11 only)